macaroni-os/macaroni-site/site/content/blog/copy-fail.md

 ```

-The exploit doesn't work because by default the `/bin/su` binary has 4711 as
+The exploit does not work because, by default, the `/bin/su` binary has permissions
-file permissions while a lot of distro install it with 4755.
+set to 4711, while many distributions install it with 4755.

-Here, the dimostration: as root (through `incus exec` for example), we
+Here is the demonstration: as root (through `incus exec`, for example),
-change the permissions of the /bin/su binary with 4755:
+we change the permissions of the `/bin/su` binary to 4755:

 ```bash
 test-cve ~ $ ls -l /bin/su